Program Dates*: Mar 4-12, 2016

 For an estimated analysis of anticipated costs and information on withdrawal policies, please refer to the program’s Financial Worksheet.
 (Coming Soon)

 For more information on payments and information on the withdraw/refund policy, download the program’s Payment Agreement.
-(Coming Soon)
+(Payment Agreement and Refund Policy – Cuba 2016 (PDF))

 Financial Aid & Scholarships